Consciousness. A scientific inquiry

 In the medical field, the Anesthesiologists are rendering patients unconscious for the surgeon's knife and then waking them up.
 To learn about consciousness, it is a good place to begin.

-From the early days of neurology, we learned two types of actions: 1, Reflex actions where only local neuronal circuit is involved without any influence of higher centers.2, Voluntary action requires a nerve center to analyses incoming sensation, localize its origin, deduct the possible causes and formalize best action and give order to muscle to act.
+From the early days of neurology, we learned two types of actions: 1, Reflex actions where only local neuronal circuit is involved without any influence of higher centers.2, Voluntary action requires active participation of several nerve centers.
+One center analyses incoming sensation, the next one localizes its origin, the third center deducts the possible causes and formalizes the best action and gives order to the spinal ganglion to act by movements of the volunary muscles.

 Going back to Paul the octopus – was Paul acted similar to a voluntary action or just in a random way.
 To determine that - the neuroimaging can solve which can differentiate between the two.
 If the higher brain centers were involved, the center would have lighted up in the functional MRI scan.